dtoczala/ibm-cloud-landing-page/README.md

 The structure here is important.
 On this page are links for people getting started with using these technologies on IBM Cloud.
 The `/docs` folder contains additional markdown pages that contain links to technical material that is "deeper" and targeted to more advanced users.

+_Note: Why is this titled "bluemix-landing-page"?
+In the past, the IBM Cloud platform was called "Bluemix", and I didn't want to change the title of the project and have people lose their bookmarks to this page._

 # Contents
 - **[Introduction - Getting Started](https://github.com/dtoczala/bluemix-landing-page#introduction---getting-started)**
    - [IBM Bluemix - a Platform as a Service (PaaS)](https://github.com/dtoczala/bluemix-landing-page/blob/master/README.md#ibm-bluemix---a-platform-as-a-service-paas)